Act of Persuasion

 Jump to search

-An Act of Persuasion is a social act to achieve a persuasion task.
+An Act of Persuasion is a social act that achieves a persuasion task (through systematic influence and strategic communication).

 - Context:

-- It can (often) employ Persuasion Techniques, such as: Reciprocity, Urgency, Authority Figure, Act of Increasing Commitment, Sense of Liking, and Sense of Consensus.
+- It can (typically) employ Persuasion Techniques, such as: Reciprocity, Urgency, Authority Figure, Act of Increasing Commitment, Sense of Liking, and Sense of Consensus.

 - ...